Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 :::sidenote
 By the way, did you notice that this post uses the pink from "[the native web][tnw-io]"'s design scheme?
-If you read my blog more often, you know that blogposts normally have another color.
+If you read my blog more often, you know that blog posts normally have another color.
 :::

-"[The native web][tnw-io]" for letting me use their site for a blogpost and especially to [Golo Roden][tw-golo] for the nice communications while writing this blogpost.
+"[The native web][tnw-io]" for letting me use their site for a blog post and especially to [Golo Roden][tw-golo] for the nice communications while writing this blog post.
 I don't take it for granted, that you reacted to this in such a positive manner.

 For obvious reasons I don't put the code on GitHub under my normal permissive license, since it includes IP of "[the native web][tnw-io]".